-There are three activity periods each week: Monday, Wednesday and Friday, 11:00AM to 12:20PM.
+There are five activity periods each week: Monday, Wednesday, and Friday, 11:00AM to 12:20PM and Tuesday, Thursday from 8:00AM to 9:15AM.

 Generally, no classes are scheduled during this period.
 The time is available for scheduling campus activities such as meetings for student government, departmental organizations/associations, all campus meetings, guest lecturers, and celebration of liturgy.